 I am confident that my lover and I will enjoy each other no matter

 where we end up with our lovemaking.
-Hard cock or soft cock—either way,
+Hard or soft—either way,

 I hope you will consider that erectile dysfunction (ED) can be a

 blessing instead of a curse.
 It calls us to re-examine our sexuality